MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/when-i-scan-images-using-aibuilder-components-in-powerapps-the-output-image-rotation-is-wrong.md

 ## Resolution

-To work around this issue, try a different browser like Microsoft Edge. <!--Is it ok that I added the Edge content?-->
+To work around this issue, try a different browser like Microsoft Edge.